Examples

 1959m01 1982m03

-in the Estimation sample edit field.
+in the edit field.
 We emphasize again that the lag interval specification refers to the differences of the dependent variable in the conditional error correction equation, and not the dependent variable itself in the levels equation.

 At the top of the output, EViews shows a summary of the estimation procedure, including the sample, lag specification, variables, and deterministic assumptions used on constructing the estimates: